 I'm not going to be in a Republican Party like that.

-What I've tried to do, and others like Sarah Palin have tried to do is give Republicans and Americans good choices in the primaries so that on election day they can go out and not just vote against someone, they can vote for someone.
+What I've tried to do, and others like Sarah Palin have tried to do, is give Republicans and Americans good choices in the primaries so that on Election Day, they can go out and not just vote against someone, they can vote for someone.

-That is South Carolina Senator Jim Nemet.
+That is South Carolina Senator Jim Nement.

 The poor guy.

-Al Green.
+Yeah, right, right, Al Green.

 Let's stay together, Al Green.